Accenture: Working conditions

 In February 2019, contractors from Accenture's Austin, Texas, location who performed content moderation tasks for Facebook wrote an open letter to Facebook describing poor working conditions and a "Big Brother environment" that included restricted work breaks and strict non-disclosure agreements.
 A counselor in the Austin office stated that the content moderators could develop post-traumatic stress disorder as a result of the work, which included evaluating videos and images containing graphic violence, hate speech, animal abuse, and child abuse.
-Accenture issued a statement saying the company offers opportunities for moderators to advance, increase their wages, and provide input "to help shape their experience."
+Accenture issued a statement saying the company offers opportunities for moderators to advance, increase their wages, and provide input "to help shape their experience".

 In February 2025, Vice News spoke to a former Accenture employee under the condition of anonymity.
 His project on the WhatsApp team for Meta required him to sift through images and decide whether or not they depicted child sexual abuse, which he coped with "through a lot of substance abuse".
 The former employee claimed to have witnessed multiple missed opportunities to protect children, and alleged that one colleague had previously been arrested for possessing child abuse materials.
 In a statement, Accenture said they are "committed to helping companies keep their platforms safe through services such as content, advertising, and compliance reviews".

 Tax practices

+In the UK, in 2009, 2010 and 2011, Accenture UK, a key provider of IT services for Britain's HMRC, was reported to have respectively paid 2%, 4.3% and 3.5% in corporation taxes.

 In February 2019, Accenture paid $200 million to Swiss authorities over tax claims related to transfer pricing arrangements.